Summer, summer, summer!

 Instructions

 - Pulse the bread in the food processor until it has the texture of coarse sugar.
-Reserve.
+Set aside.

 - Mix bell pepper, onion, garlic, parsley, a pinch of pepper and a teaspoon of salt and pulse in the food processor until you obtain a coarse paste.
-Reserve.
+Set aside.

 - Cut the fish into cubes and pulse in the food processor until it turns into a uniform paste.